jama1017/MoVer/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg?style=flat-square)](LICENSE)

 This repository contains the official implementation of MoVer, a domain-specific language based on first-order logic that can verify if various spatio-temporal properties of motion graphics are satisfied by an animation.
-We provide tools to use MoVer as part of a motion graphics animation generation pipeline with verification.
+We provide tools to use MoVer as part of an LLM-based motion graphics animation generation pipeline with verification.

 Check out the [project page](https://mover-dsl.github.io/) for animation and benchmark results.